 - Dark Is Not Evil: Leans more to Knight Templar or Well-Intentioned Extremist than outright evil.
 Doesn't stop people from misunderstanding him because he is still rather manipulative in his actions.

-- Dark World: His Dynamis, the alternate world of dream that span across Vana'diel he created to evacuate her people from mass murder of Bahamut and Promathia's suicidal crusade.
+- Dark World: His Dynamis, the alternate world of dreams that spans across Vana'diel he created to evacuate her people from mass murder of Bahamut and Promathia's suicidal crusade.

-- Dream Weaver: Which put him in Well-Intentioned Extremist territory because it doesn't end well.
+- Dream Weaver: Which puts him in Well-Intentioned Extremist territory because it doesn't end well.

-- Set Damage Attack: As a result of this, due to Gravity's traits in the series.
+- Fixed Damage Attack: As a result of this, due to Gravity's traits in the series.
 When used as a GF summon in FFVIII, his attacks are based on percentage of max HP instead of current, making him more useful.
-At max level he does 9999 damage.
+At max level, he does 9999 damage.